vitabaks/postgresql_cluster/console/db/README.md

   - Table containing information about Postgres clusters
 - `servers`
   - Table containing information about servers within a Postgres cluster
-- `secrets`
-  - Table containing secrets for accessing cloud providers and servers
-    - Note: The data is encrypted using the pgcrypto extension and a symmetric key.
-This symmetric key is generated at the application level and is unique for each installation.
 - `extensions`
   - The table stores information about Postgres extensions, including name, description, supported Postgres version range, and whether the extension is a contrib module or third-party.
   - 'postgres_min_version' and 'postgres_max_version' define the range of Postgres versions supported by extensions.
 If the postgres_max_version is NULL, it is assumed that the extension is still supported by new versions of Postgres.